-We have received a delisting notice from The NASDAQ Stock Market. . . .
+We have received a delisting notice from The NASDAQ Stock Market. ...

-The risk factor in our Annual Report on Form 10-K for the year ended December 31, 2010 entitled, "We have received a delisting notice from The NASDAQ Stock Market. . . ." is amended and restated in its entirety to read as follows:
+The risk factor in our Annual Report on Form 10-K for the year ended December 31, 2010 entitled, "We have received a delisting notice from The NASDAQ Stock Market..." is amended and restated in its entirety to read as follows:

-Our common stock may be involuntarily delisted from trading on NASDAQ if we fail to maintain a minimum closing bid price of \$1.00 per share for any consecutive 30 trading day period.
-A notification of delisting or a delisting of our common stock would reduce the liquidity of our common stock and inhibit or preclude our ability to raise additional financing and may also materially and adversely impact our credit terms with our vendors.
+We have received a delisting notice from The NASDAQ Stock Market.
+Our common stock may be involuntarily delisted from trading on The NASDAQ Capital Market if we fail to regain compliance with the minimum closing bid price requirement of \$1.00 per share.
+A delisting of our common stock is likely to reduce the liquidity of our common stock and may inhibit or preclude our ability to raise additional financing and may also materially and adversely impact our credit terms with our vendors.